What is one of the hottest and under-appreciated assets on Earth this decade?

-The almond tree gulps five liters of water per seed, and if you haven’t noticed, health nuts (pun intended) are crazy about almond milk.
-Heck, I haven’t bought animal milk in almost seven years.
+The almond tree uses five liters of water per seed, and more and more people are crazy about almond milk.

 Logically, Burry bought up farmland real estate in regions with enough natural water supply to feed a thirsty almond tree.